codegallivant/script-caster/README.md

 - To create a switch parameter, set the value of a cell to the script's name.
 In the cell below this one, you can set it to `ON` or `OFF`.
 Use of conditional formatting and data validation is recommended.
 - To see the status for the execution of the script, in the same row as the switch parameter, do as follows - Set the value of a cell to `STATUS`.
 In the cell below this one, the program will automatically set the value as one of the following depending on the script's result - `Running`, `Done`, `Failed`, along with the timestamp.
 - Note that heading rows and value rows should not conflict.
 - In your scripts, you can also make contact with Exterior and fetch/update values.
 To know more, see [gspread documentation](https://docs.gspread.org/en/latest/).
+You can also check the sample repository(linked above) for an importable python file that makes interaction with Exterior easier.

 ### Comments
 To add a comment that will not be parsed by the program, set the value of a cell to `COMMENT`.
 In the cell below this one, you can set the comment.